 Online gaming through a browser involves either partially or primarily using the internet or another computer network to play games.
 So, for modern gaming platforms it’s everywhere including PCs, consoles, tablets or other mobile devices.
 It can be on the go or in your living room and engaged with people who aren’t in the same room, town or country as you.

 There are said to be more than half a billion gamers in the world who play an online based game daily for up to approximately three hours per day.
 This is a big industry and companies are increasing the quantity and quality of the games provided to their users.
-Online casinos make up a large share of this online gaming culture – meaning that people who don’t even live near a physical casino can enjoy the thrills and spills that they offer without setting foot out of their front door.
+Online games make up a large share of this online gaming culture.

 There are a huge range of these games available such as console games, first person shooter games, real-time strategy, cross platform online games, browser games, MUDS and MMOG.
 As the internet was developed and grew, online gaming became more sophisticated to meet the demands of a wide variety of users.